Ben57ny/Software-Design-Assignment/README.md

    - VIEW STUDENT
    - EXIT
 ###### CHANGES MADE TO THE CODE OR PROGRAM
-In the program the following changes were made:
+In the program the following changes were made:<br>
    •	Adding a main function
    •	Implementing a basic menu system
    •	Added a while loop to get infinite number of inputs